4 St John Street

 The History of its Occupation and Use

-The earliest complete census in 1841 shows that the building was occupied by Samuel Reader Parkes who was a stationer and it is likely that his mother, Ellen, ran the business before him from about 1830.
-Prior to this, in the 1820s, another stationer, William Warin may have been the occupant.
+The earliest complete census in 1841 shows that the building was occupied by Samuel Reader Parkes who was a stationer and it is likely that his mother, Ellen, ran the business before him from no later than 1835.

 By 1851, Samuel Reader Parkes had moved his business round the corner onto Dig Street.
 From this date until the early 1870s, the building appears to have had several occupants.
 In 1861, Sarah Hall and her husband John Hodgson Thompson probably had a confectionary shop there but by 1871 the building was probably occupied by Nathan Wells who was a bootmaker and tobacconist.